echa/ng-scrollable/README.md

 ng-scrollable was tested to work with Angular 1.2.18 up to 1.4.3.
 However it should be backwards compatible down to Angular 1.1 since it does not use any special features introduced in later versions.

 This project only considers supporting recent browser versions to keep the source small and usable (hence, no IE 6/7/8 or other broken browser implementations).
-Since ng-scrollable doesn't use touch events yet, guestures on mobiles don't work.
+Since ng-scrollable doesn't use touch events yet, gestures on mobiles don't work.

 I have verified this plugin works with the following Desktop browsers

 * Firefox 30 ..
-42
+53
 * Chrome 35 ..
-44 and
+55 and
 * Safari 6.1.4 ..
-9.0.1 (OSX)
+9.1.3 (OSX)

 It may or may not work with other browsers.
 Let me know your experiences and send pull requests!